waustin-MSUD/twineforcanvas/README.md

     scormInitialized = false;
   }

-  // Run init as soon as the page is ready if (document.readyState === "loading") {
+  // Run as soon as the page is ready if (document.readyState === "loading") {
     document.addEventListener("DOMContentLoaded", initSCORM);
   } else {
     initSCORM();
   }

-  // Always terminate on unload — this is what posts the score to Canvas window.addEventListener("beforeunload", terminateSCORM);
+  // posts the score to Canvas
+  window.addEventListener("beforeunload", terminateSCORM);
   window.addEventListener("pagehide", terminateSCORM);
 </script>